quangpro1610/my-halloween/README.md

 1. Fork the repository and then navigate to your fork of the repository.
 2. Clone it locally
    git clone "https://github.com/YOUR-USERNAME/[Project Name]
-3. Have a source code editor such as Visual Studio Code downloaded.
+3. Have a source code editor such as Visual Studio Code downloaded
 4. Install NodeJs for your platform with this link: https://nodejs.org/en/downloadgit
 5. Open the project in Visual Studio Code.